Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 22 Accra, Ghana - Fly to Abidjan, Ivory Coast

-Today we fly from Accra to Abidjan, Ivory Coast (Cote d'Ivoire).
+Today we fly from to Abidjan, Ivory Coast (Cote d'Ivoire).
 The Ivory Coast is another example of a country with a recent troubled past that is now once again accessible to intrepid travellers who are looking to delve into the amazing diversity of West African culture.

+Time permitting, we will commence with some sightseeing in Abidjan upon arrival.
+We will visit the new district of Yopougon as well as the indoor Treichville market, one of the most interesting on our tour.
+We then enjoy an excursion by motor boat on the Ebrié Lagoon for a general view of the “plateau”.
 The Ébrié Lagoon is separated for almost all of its length from the Atlantic Ocean by a narrow coastal strip.
 The 100km (60mi) long lagoon is linked to the sea by the Vridi Canal, while the Comoë River flows into it.
 The lagoon averages 4km (2½ mi) in width, and 5m (16ft) in depth.
 Abidjan and towns such as Grand Bassam and Bingerville lie on the lagoon.

 Overnight in Abidjan.